krishnaanaril/Notes/K8S/Course01.md

 * Use `--save-config` flag with `kubectl create`, if you want to use `kubectl apply` in the future.
 * `kubectl scale deployment [deployment-name] --replicas=5` to scale a deployment.

+### Creating Serivces

+* Pods are "mortal" and may only live in a short time.
+You can't rely on a Pod IP address staying the same.
+* Services do Pod load balancing
+* Services can be defined in differenct ways:
+ - ClusterIP - Expose the service on a cluster-internal IP (default)
+ - NodePort - Expose the service on each Node's IP at a static port.
+ - LoadBalancer - Provision an external IP to act as a load balancer for the service.
+ - ExternalName - Maps a service to a DNS name

+### Understanding Storage Options

+* Q: How do you store application state/data and exchange it between Pods with K8s?
+A: **Volumes**
+* A **Volume** can be used to hold data and state for Pods and containers
+* A pod can have multiple Volumes attached to it.
+* Containers rely on a mountPath to access a Volume.
+* K8s supports:
+ - Volumes
+ - PersistentVolumes
+ - PersistentvolumeClaims
+ - StorageClasses
+* A Volume Mount references a Volume by name and defines a mountPath
+* AWS - Elastic Block Store - Cloud support for volume.

 ### Creating Web UI Dashoboard in k8s Windows

 * Choose `Docker` settings and enable k8s in it.
 This will enable `kubectl` command in powershell.